caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-parallel-pipeline.md

 There are a lot of changes in the `test_pipelines.py` file in the commit associated with this section, but most of them are just refactoring the code to reuse the input Artifacts and expected test results.
 First, I added a `setUp` method to the `SearchAndSummarizeTests`.
-`setUp` is a special method that runs before each individual test function, so it's very useful for setting up information that you'd like to re-use across tests.
+`setUp` is a special method that runs before each individual test function, so it's useful for sharing information across tests.
-In this new function, the first thing we do is call `super().setUp()`, which calls the `setUp` function on the base class (`TestPluginBase` in this case), if it exists.
+In this new function, the first thing I do is call `super().setUp()`, which calls the `setUp` function on the base class (`TestPluginBase` in this case), if one exists.
-This ensures that all upstream configuration is still happening.
+This ensures that any upstream configuration is still happening.
 Then, I moved the code from `test_simple1` that accessed the `Pipeline` and created the input `Artifacts` to this function and set all of these as attributes on the `SearchAndSummarizeTests` class.
-Now I can access test as `self...` within the other methods in this class.
+Now I can access these via the `self` variable in the methods of this class.
-After all of these changes, my `class` starts as follows:
+After all of these changes, my `class` definition starts as follows:

 ```python
 class SearchAndSummarizeTests(TestPluginBase):